 Disruptions to Service

-In the event of a planned or unexpected disruption to Community Living Mississauga’s facilities or services that are usually used by individuals who have a disability, (e.g., temporary loss of elevator service), Community Living Mississauga will provide notice of the disruption to the public, including the reason for the disruption, its anticipated duration, and a description of alternative facilities or services that may be available.
+In the event of a planned or unexpected disruption to Community Living Mississauga’s facilities services or public spaces that are usually used by individuals who have a disability, (e.g., temporary loss of elevator service), Community Living Mississauga will provide notice of the disruption to the public, including the reason for the disruption, its anticipated duration, and a description of alternative facilities or services that may be available.
 Notice of such disruption will normally be posted on Community Living Mississauga’s website and may also be posted on the physical premises, where appropriate in the circumstances.
 Information regarding a disruption of services will also be made available in an accessible format as necessary.

 All employees, volunteers, and Board Members are required to successfully complete Accessibility training at the time of hire.
 The Accessibility Policy and Plan will be distributed through the normal process of Electronic Documentation.

-Accommodations and Return To Work Procedures
+Accommodation and Return to Work Procedures

 Feedback, Comments or Complaints